 3. Business and Number of businesses 1.
-Number of operating energy service companies or other similar Check the existence, and to a 3.
-Business and supporting services supported and number of companies like the Hongyuan Company offering efficiency improvement less extent, the effectiveness of 11 0 equipment or services in target market 1 0 1 training 2.
-Number of EE feasibility studies and EE proposals 3.
+Number of operating energy service companies or other similar Check the existence, and to a supporting services supported and number of companies like the Hongyuan Company offering efficiency improvement less extent, the effectiveness of development personnel receiving equipment or services in target market policies and institutional training 2.
+Number of EE feasibility studies and EE proposals mechanisms that have a 3.
 Information network (clearinghouse; newsletters, significant effect on the market Internet website, and conferences/workshops) developed penetration of targeted 4.
 Dissemination of results of EE projects technologies/equipment, 5.
 Number of demonstration sub-projects of EE measures; [broken out by practices, services, or other EE sector; includes monitoring and verification] measures.
 6. Number of energy audits (in particular facilities, or by sector) 7.
 Guidelines on identifying and developing EE projects Collect evidence that direct 8.
 Number (percent) of EE measures manufactured by in-country project interventions are manufacturers influencing policy and market 9.Manufacturer investments in/production of EE equipment development trends and related 4.
 Financing Subproject financing 1.
 Number and dollar volume of ongoing and completed EE sub-project activities at the national level availability and committed or dispersed transactions using financing (e.g., amounts borrowed, broken out by (replication). mechanisms sector) 2.
 Number and dollar volume of ongoing and completed EE sub-projects Broader and brief socioeconomic (total installed costs, broken out by sector) impacts and changes in social 3.
 Number of innovative financial and contracting mechanisms such as conditions, e.g., employment and the RCF (packages) [broken out by sector] gender equality aspects in TVEs 4.
 Market acceptance of innovative financial and contracting mechanisms etc., as stated in the original such as the RCF (packages) [broken out by sector] design.
-5. Number of commercial financial institutions participating in EE sub-projects It should be noted that in UNDP 6.
-Pipeline of EE (portfolios of) sub-projects ready for implementation China's Multi-Year Funding and financing by commercial parties Framework (MYFF) 2004-2007, 7.
-Revolving fund to support financing of incremental investment costs the relevant macro-level 8.
-Number and type of financial incentives offered [broken out by sector] outcome/goal, to which UNDP 9.
+5. Number of commercial financial institutions participating in EE r i iii (iii (iii) sub-projects It should be noted that in UNDP 6.
+Pipeline of EE (portfolios of) sub-projects ready for implementation China's Multi-Year Funding and financing by commercial parties 7.
+Pavalying fund to support financing of ingremental investment costs Framework (MYFF) 2004-2007, the relevant macro-level 7.
+Revolving fund to support financing of incremental investment costs 8.
+Number and type of financial incentives offered [broken out by sector] the relevant macro-level outcome/goal, to which UNDP 9.
 Amount of financing leveraged [broken out by sector] supported interventions are 10.
-Number of grants issued [broken out by sector] intended to make relevant
+Number of grants issued [broken out by sector] intended to make relevant 10.
+Islander of grants issued [bloken out by sector] michaed to make felevalit